You are here: Urology Textbook > Kidneys > Autosomal recessive polycystic kidney disease

-Onset within the first month of life:
+Onset after 6th month of life:

-covering at least three generations.
+Covering at least three generations.

-Renal ultrasound shows enlarged kidneys, this may be already detectable in fetal examinations.
+Renal ultrasound shows enlarged kidneys; this may be already detectable in fetal examinations.
 Hyperechogenic renal medulla, high-resolution ultrasound reveals microcysts.
 Larger cysts show up much later in the course of the disease.

 MRI with MR cholangiography:

-Liver biopsy is sometimes necessary in uncertain cases.
+A liver biopsy is sometimes necessary in uncertain cases.

 Treatment of Autosomal Recessive Polycystic Kidney Disease